oroinc/documentation/user_guide/user_management_groups.rst

 User Groups
 ===========
-User group is one system entity that represents a group of users.
+User group is a system entity that represents a group of users.
 By default, user groups are used in the :ref:`notification rules <system-notification-rules>` and :ref:`filters <user-guide-filters-management>`.